-EMT215 3 credits 3 periods Stress and Emergency Services Professionals
+EMT215 Stress and Emergency Services Professionals

 Participative course designed to familiarize students with differences which exist in the socioeconomic, cultural, organizational, and technologic environments and the distress that can occur to emergency-care providers functioning in those arenas.
 Physiologic, psychologic and behavioral manifestations of distress as it relates to emergency responders.
 Explores distress management options with emphasis on individual techniques and organizational programs.
-Prerequisites: Currently employed as prehospital-care provider or registered nurse working in the prehospital setting.
+Prerequisites: Currently employed as prehospitalcare provider or registered nurse working in the prehospital setting.